jazzlyj/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-The hostnames controller.example.com and kubernetes.example.com are supposed to point to the VIP (10.240.0.50) of the controller nodes

 ```
-export KUBERNETES_PUBLIC_ADDRESS='10.240.0.50'
+export KUBERNETES_PUBLIC_ADDRESS='10.10.1.40'
 ```

+????
+The hostnames controller.example.com and kubernetes.example.com are supposed to point to the VIP (10.240.0.50) of the controller nodes  ????

 ### The kubelet Kubernetes Configuration File